 Is it time to replace your old filling with composite filling

 A simple and effective way to “touch up” your smile is by replacing any amalgam (also known as silver or mercury) fillings you have with white ones.
-If you’re embarrassed by your old fillings and tired of hiding your smile, ask us about composite fillings.
+It is common after a dental emergency – in which you’ve had grey fillings – to wish you could hide them.
+If you’re embarrassed by your fillings and tired of hiding your smile, ask us about composite fillings.

 What are composite fillings or white fillings?